SoftUni-Internal/interactive-content/EN/04-For-Loop/02-For-Loop.md

 The block of code can be explained with this use case diagram:
 [image assetsSrc="for-loop-use-case.png" /]

 The loop starts with the `for` operator and passes through all values for a particular variable in a given range, for example the numbers from 1 to 10 (included), and for each value it performs a series of commands.

 # Syntax: For-Loop

-Upon declaring the loop, you can specify a **start value** and an **end value**.
+Upon declaring the loop, you can specify a **start value** and an **end value.**

-The **body** of the loop is usually enclosed in curly brackets `{ }` and represents a block of **one or multiple commands**.
+The body of the loop is usually enclosed in curly brackets `{ }` and represents a block of one or multiple commands.

 The code block below shows the structure of a `for` loop:

 ```
 for (initialization; condition; update) {